aeon-toolkit/aeon/docs/api_reference/base.md

 deterministic `checkpointing` test parameter set that reaches multiple safe boundaries for the generic interruption/recovery estimator check.
 Add specific tests for algorithmic counters, random state and retained training estimates.

+Interval forests inherit checkpoint persistence and continuation from `BaseIntervalForest`.
+DrCIFClassifier enables this through its capability tag and constructor parameters.
+Other interval forests do not yet expose this capability.
+DrCIF checkpoints retain fitted representation transformers, trees, interval selectors and RNG state.
+When fitting requests training estimates, each batch also commits its OOB predictions before saving; transformed training matrices are not retained for this purpose.
+Changing `parallel_backend` between calls is allowed, as is changing `n_jobs`.